How to Make Pinecone Bird Feeders with Peanut Butter

 Corn Syrup: Like honey, it’s sticky but very sweet.
 It’s best used in combination with another binding agent.

 Ok.
-Now that you’ve gathered your supplies, set up your workspace (I suggest covering the kitchen counter or table with butcher paper or newprint to make clean up easy.
+Now that you’ve gathered your supplies, I was hoping you could set up your workspace (I suggest covering the kitchen counter or table with butcher paper or newsprint to make clean up easy.

 Cut out a piece of twine or string about 12 inches long and tie it to the top of your pinecone.